-A newer publication was released by United Fresh in 2013.
+- A newer publication was released by United Fresh in 2013.
 Guidance on Environmental Monitoring and Control of Listeria for the Fresh Produce Industry.
-This publication is free to download but you must fill out an order form at the United Fresh Website.
-Scroll down here: http://www2.unitedfresh.org/forms/store/ProductFormPublic/guidance-on-environmental-monitoring-and-control-of-listeria-for-the-fresh-produce-industry
+This publication is free to download but you must fill out an order form at the United Fresh website: http://www2.unitedfresh.org/forms/store/ProductFormPublic/guidance-on-environmental-monitoring-and-control-of-listeria-for-the-fresh-produce-industry

 - Although the focus is not on produce, information on L. monocytogenes for consumers can be found here: http://www.foodsafety.gov/poisoning/causes/bacteriaviruses/listeria/